 GDPR: Trading in the EU

 The aim of the GDPR policy is to protect EU citizens’ personal data.
 If your business does not comply with the requirements, you will receive stiff penalties and fines.
 The GDPR also aims to standardise and provide consistent data protection of data across all EU nations.
+In addition to EU members, it is important to note that any company that markets goods or services to EU residents, regardless of its location, is subject to the regulation.

 The GDPR policy can be very extensive and complicated.
 We’ve found some sites that provide GDPR policy templates.
 These templates can be downloaded, completed with your details and used on your website.
-Have a look at Law Donut and what they have to say about the rights of individuals, companies, and regulations you have to abide by in your data privacy strategies.
+Have a look at the GDPR.eu website and what they have to say about the rights of individuals, companies, and regulations you have to abide by in your data privacy strategies.
 They also provide downloadable templates that can help you draw up your policies.
 Before you head off, we’d like to chat about a couple of hoops you have to jump through in your policies.
 Let’s have a look at them:

 - Whether you will appoint a data protection officer to oversee GDPR compliance (don’t worry, if you’re just starting out you don’t have to do this)